Awia00/CuTeLib/Readme.md

 ## Development

-Build requirements:
+Build requirements (verified tested with):

 - CUDA >= 11.3
-- MSVC >= 16.10
+- A C++17 or newer compatible compiler: MSVC >= 16.10 or GCC >= 9.3.0
 - CMAKE >= 3.18
 - PYTHON >= 3.7

+You can build the library with the provided wrapper script `python build.py`.